FalatM/FalatM/README.md

 - 🔭 I’m currently working on **React, GraphQL, Docker, And others.**

-- 🌱 I’m currently learning **React, GraphQL, And Python.**
+- 🌱 I’m currently learning **React, GraphQL, And how to implement security measures for my projects and applications.**

-- 🏄 I’m looking to collaborate on **on any project.
+- 🏄 I’m looking to collaborate on **on any projects.
 Always open to learn new things!**

-- 🤝 I’m looking for help with **Understanding UX/UI to aid in building projects.**
+- 🤝 I’m looking for help with **Understanding UX/UI to aid in building projects and Senior Developer topics.**

 - 💬 Ask me about **Web Development, Python, Electronics, Music, and Automotive.**